tharsha18/kinesisid/lab2-kda.md

 * Navigate to the Kinesis console and click on "initials-taxi-trips" in the Kinesis Data Streams section.

 * Click on the Monitoring tab and scroll down to view the "Incoming Data (Bytes) - Sum" metric.
-You may need to wait 2 or 3 minutes as well as use the refresh button for the monitoring charts to see metrics.
+You may need to wait ~5 minutes for the metrics to refresh on the monitoring charts.
+You should see a dot first and then after some time a line graph.

 ![screenshot](images/Picture12metrics.png)